cedrickchee/awesome-transformer-nlp/README.md

 13. [MUM (Multitask Unified Model): A new AI milestone for understanding information](https://blog.google/products/search/introducing-mum/) by Google.
 - Based on transformer architecture but more powerful.
 - Multitask means: supports text and images, knowledge transfer between 75 languages, understand context and go deeper in a topic, and generate content.
+14. [GPT-3 is No Longer the Only Game in Town](https://lastweekin.ai/p/gpt-3-is-no-longer-the-only-game) - GPT-3 was by far the largest AI model of its kind last year (2020).
+Now?
+Not so much.

 ## Tutorials